When Access Disappears

 I watched her.
 She didn’t look at me as her fingers found mine, careful and light, like they’d never left.

-Two months on, the pandemic hadn’t relented.
+Two months in, the pandemic hadn’t relented.
 The calls kept coming.
-Some mornings, her body still froze.
-Some nights, my hands trembled, though I didn’t know why.
+Some mornings, her body froze.
+Some nights, my hands trembled, though I couldn’t say why.

 Author’s Note: